 Total Action for Progress (TAP), originally known as Total Action Against Poverty, has a rich history dating back over 55 years.
 The agency was founded by Cabell Brand in 1965 soon after President Lyndon Johnson declared a War on Poverty and the landmark Economic Opportunity Act of 1964 was signed into law.

 In addition to becoming an incorporated non-profit, TAP launched the Head Start program, which was Roanoke’s first desegregated classrooms.

 With the expansion of some of the community action programs in the 70s, TAP began Project Energy Save, Virginia’s first home weatherization program.
-TAP also led the way – in the state and the nation – launching the RADAR transportation project, establishing what is now known as Feeding America Southwest Virginia, and creating Virginia CARES to address the high recidivism rate of ex-offenders.
+TAP also led the way – in the state and the nation – launching the RADAR transportation project and creating Virginia CARES to address the high recidivism rate of ex-offenders.

 TAP expanded its focus in the 80s to include programs to help youth increase their level of educational attainment and employment opportunities.
 In 1981, the first students were enrolled in Project Discovery, a program for first-generation college-bound students.
 Project Discovery later became a state-wide program.
 In 1987, TAP started a school-to-work transition program for at-risk students.
 TAP also opened the Transitional Living Center in 1988 to serve the area’s homeless.
 TAP also established what is now known as Feeding America Southwest Virginia.